"The earth is the LORD's, and everything in it, the world, and all who live in it..." --Psalm 24:1

 My wife and I took a weeklong camping trip to the Canadian Rockies, home to some of the most famous fossils in the world -- those of the Burgess Shale.
 What follows is an informal photo essay about my visit.

 While there, we were fortunate to join a guided dayhike to the Burgess fossil quarry in Canada's Yoho National Park.
-This was a real treat since I had been following Stephen Meyer's research as he completed his new book, Darwin's Doubt: The Explosive Origin of Animal Life and the Case for Intelligent Design.
+This was a real treat since I had been following Stephen Meyer's research as he completed his book on the Cambrian explosion, Darwin's Doubt: The Explosive Origin of Animal Life and the Case for Intelligent Design.

 To get to Yoho National Park from Seattle where we live, it's altogether less than a 12-hour drive.
 We took it slow, breaking up the journey into several days.
 The trip was very enjoyable: we brought our kayak and hiked or kayaked almost every day.
 The day before the hike, my wife and I visited the Yoho National Park Visitor's Center in the small town of Field, British Columbia.